nestauk/kuebiko/README.md

 Within the source code normal python comments, e.g. `# hello there`, belong in a real (not an example) data science project; however comments with two hashes like `## hello there` are for the narrative purposes of this guide.

+To assist with readabilty I have [forked](https://github.com/bishax/pycco) and tweaked the `pycco` literate documentation generator to render these narrative comments.
+To generate these documents: [setup the repo](#setup), run `make pycco`, and open `docs/pycco/index.html` in your browser.
+These will shortly be published to github pages.

 ### Corners cut

 This is a MVP of a data science project following the `ds-cookiecutter` workflow but some corners have been cut: